Looking around you: external information enhances representations for event sequences: Related works

 \subsection{Accounting for external information}

-Further improvement can be achieved by considering and aggregating the actions of other clients~\cite{ala2022deep}.
-It would allow us to model two effects: interaction between the user and the overall environment state (e.g., macroeconomic dynamics).
+Further improvement can be achieved by considering and aggregating the actions of other users~\cite{ala2022deep}.
+It would allow us to model two effects: interactions between users and the information about the overall environment state (e.g., macroeconomic dynamics).

-Selecting appropriate macroeconomic indicators necessitates specialized domain knowledge, often requiring the input of a human expert in the field.
-Therefore, it is more practical to explore various methods of aggregating the actions of all bank clients (mean, max, etc.).
+For example, in the bank transaction domain, selecting appropriate macroeconomic indicators and accounting for them can improve model predictions.
+But the correct choice of these indicators requires specialized domain knowledge, often requiring input from a human expert.
+However, it has been shown that this information can be implicitly extracted using various methods to aggregate the actions of all bank clients (e.g., mean, max)~\cite{ala2022deep}.
 This approach allows the extraction of more information from the dataset in an end-to-end manner without additional annotation.
-Experiments in~\cite{bazarova2024universal} show that even naive aggregation within an external context provides superior results in some event sequences modelling problems, while their results lacked stability.
+Experiments in~\cite{bazarova2024universal} show that even naive aggregation within an external context provides superior results on some event-sequence modeling problems, though their results lacked stability.

-For graph representation, learning links between objects is a crucial part of a model, as implemented in state-of-the-art (SOTA) models~\cite{kipf2022semi}.
+One way to select data for aggregation is graph modeling.
+In graph representations, learning links between objects is a crucial component of a model, as implemented in state-of-the-art (SOTA) models~\cite{kipf2017semi}.
 Similarly, this line of thought has developed in temporal point processes, particularly Hawkes mutually exciting point processes, where one can either derive or use provided node links~\cite{dizaji2022comparative,passino2023mutually}.
 However, in most cases, exact information between connections is absent, and their restoration is of limited quality~\cite{shumovskaia2021linking}.